c3limited/magento-environment-banner/readme.md

 C3 Environment Banner Extension for Magento
 ===========================================

+**This is the Magento 1 extension.
+For the Magento 2 version, please see https://github.com/c3limited/magento2-environment-banner**

 Tell at a glance if you are in a production, staging or dev environment - visual banners on frontend and admin

 For any Magento user who has both a live site and a test/staging site.